skyousuf1070/OS_Programs/README.md

 # OS_Programs
-programs for Scheduling Algorithms like FCFS, Round Robin, SJF and Priority Scheduling of Operating System in C.
+programs for Scheduling Algorithms like FCFS, Round Robin, SJF, SRTF and Priority Scheduling of Operating System in C.